PrestaShop/docs/contribute/contribution-guidelines/pull-requests.md

 This field should contain links to related PRs in other repositories.

-If your Pull Request modifies database structure or adds new configuration fields, you should also provide a PR for [autoupgrade module](https://github.com/PrestaShop/autoupgrade).
+If your Pull Request modifies database structure or adds new configuration fields, you should also provide a PR for [Update assistant module](https://github.com/PrestaShop/autoupgrade).

 If your Pull Request needs a theme change to work, you should provide [hummingbird](https://github.com/PrestaShop/hummingbird) and [classic-theme](https://github.com/PrestaShop/classic-theme) PR.